Hasodikis/Lenovo-Ideapad-s540-14IWL---Hackintosh/README.md

-# This guides the installation of Mac Os  (X Catalina with Clover and 11 BigSur with OpenCore) on a Lenovo Ideapad s540-14IWL.
+# This is a "guide" (well sort of) for the installation of macos (X Catalina with Clover and 11 BigSur with OpenCore) on a Lenovo Ideapad s540-14IWL.

 The specs of the machine are:

 (CPU) Intel Core i5-8265U